-Mozobil is a drug that in combination with G-CSF increases stem cells in the blood that can be collected for autologous SCT in patients with NHL or MM.
-Mozobil is not intended for HSCT mobilization and collection in patients with leukemia.
+Mozobil is a drug that in combination with G-CSF increases stem cells in the blood that can be collected for autologous HCT in patients with NHL or MM.
+Mozobil is not intended for HCT mobilization and collection in patients with leukemia.

-Learn about the benefits and risks of Mozobil in HSCT mobilization.
+Learn about the benefits and risks of Mozobil in HCT mobilization.